systemd/mkosi/mkosi/resources/mkosi.md

 `ProxyPeerCertificate=`, `--proxy-peer-certificate=`

 : Configure a file containing certificates used to verify the proxy.
   Defaults to the system-wide certificate store.

-Note that not all package managers that mkosi uses have support for specifying a proxy peer certificate.
+: Currently, setting a proxy peer certificate is only supported when `dnf` or `dnf5` is used to build the image.

 `ProxyClientCertificate=`, `--proxy-client-certificate=`

 : Configure a file containing the certificate used to authenticate the client with the proxy.

-Note that not all package managers that mkosi uses have support for specifying a proxy client certificate.
+: Currently, setting a proxy client certificate is only supported when `dnf` or `dnf5` is used to build the image.

 `ProxyClientKey=`, `--proxy-client-key=`

 : Configure a file containing the private key used to authenticate the client with the proxy.
 Defaults to the proxy client certificate if one is provided.

-Note that not all package managers that mkosi uses have support for specifying a proxy client key.
+: Currently, setting a proxy client key is only supported when `dnf` or `dnf5` is used to build the image.

 `Incremental=`, `--incremental=`, `-i`